Research Group

 2023-present: A. Lefebvre (LUMC/LIACS)

-Armel is a postdoc in the TDS Lab with expertise on research data management which is highly relevant for ELAN's further development at the Health Campus The Hague, and for LUMC's data strategy in general.
+Armel is a senior researcher in the TDS Lab with expertise on research data management which is highly relevant for ELAN's further development at the Health Campus The Hague, and for LUMC's data strategy in general.
 Armel combines FAIR principles with Reproducible AI, and data management practices.
-Previously he worked at Erasmus University in Rotterdam and Tsinghua University in Beijing as a postdoc.
+He received his Phd on Research data management for open science and previously he worked at Erasmus University in Rotterdam and Tsinghua University in Beijing as a postdoc.

 2024-present: B. van Dijk (LUMC)

-Bram is a postdoc at the intersection of NLP and ML, with a focus on large language models for open information extraction and synthetic data generation in healthcare applications within the INSAFEDARE project.
+Bram is a postdoctoral researcher at the intersection of NLP and ML, with a focus on large language models for open information extraction and synthetic data generation in healthcare applications within the INSAFEDARE project.

 Ph.D. candidates